 Your Head of Youth Services Azra is an avid hiker and loves to talk about anything related to getting outside.
 What if you are limited to your backyard?
 No worries!
 With the warmer weather and longer days there are plenty of ways for you and your children to explore and learn.
-Azra recommends Goexplorenature.com's Spring Play Ideas for a list of fun activities, as well as these ideas:
+Azra created a Pinterest board of spring and Easter crafts you can make together, as well as these ideas:

 - using Cornell University's Merlin Bird ID App to identify birds in your back yard